 - To appeal to a denied request, find out why it was denied by having a conversation with your manager and take the issue to an HR representative if you're having a difficult time finding out why it was denied.

-Paid time off is one of the most sought-after perks by job hunters.
+is one of the most sought-after perks by job hunters.
 Being able to take a vacation every year is something most of us probably feel should be in the Constitution by now.
-Who doesn't need some solid "me" time, right?
+Who doesn't need some solid "me" time

 1. Put your request in at the right time.